Under Construction — this site is actively being built. Check back soon.

 Watch complications: outline = available, filled = relevant now

 A 40pt circular complication has room for exactly one piece of information.
-The outline/filled icon distinction uses Apple's own visual grammar (tab bars, SF Symbols) to encode whether a card is nearby or just exists.
-When you enter a geofenced location, the complication fills and gets a relevance boost in Smart Stack — the right card surfaces without scrolling.
+The outline/filled distinction uses Apple's own visual grammar to encode two states: the card exists, or the card is relevant right now.
+When you enter a geofenced location, the complication fills and earns a relevance boost in Smart Stack.
+The right card surfaces without scrolling.
+One binary, correctly chosen, does the work of a notification without interrupting anyone.

 Platform Constraint